amfournda/DF-Lazy-Newb-Pack/README.md

 Lazy Newb Pack Linux V0.40.05
 -------------

 I have assembled a small package to get people started on linux using the LNP interface and Dwarf Therapist updated to v0.40.05.
-Again a Huge thanks to Splintermind, kiryl and the others who work on open source!
+Again a Huge Thanks to Tarn, Zach and Splintermind, kiryl, PeridexisErrant, fricy and the others who work on open source!